 “Dad…” Leon started from the backseat.

-They drove for hours.
+They drove for another hour.
 The rumbling of the quakes stayed consistent but increased in magnitude.
 Arthur had Leon pull out the seismometer and place it in the empty seat.
 Taking readings in a moving car skewed the results, but it provided Arthur with the information he needed.
 The quakes were increasing gradually.
 The last one had been a 6.8 give or take a few decimals for the road conditions.

 “The president?
 Yeah.
 They brought him here this morning after the second set.
-I need you to give me updated after each grouping.
+I need you to give me updated data after each grouping.
 They have been consistent so far.
 Your boys can stay with you.
 In fact, they won’t be allowed outside the room.”
 Arthur was led into a room full of equipment.
-“Use this phone,” his boss showed him an old landline receiver, ” to contact me.”
+“Use this phone,” his boss showed him an old landline receiver, “to contact me.”
 Then he left.